somq/nfccard-tool/README.md

-# ndef-parser
+# nfccard-parser

-> Feed me with a raw nfc card output and I will drop you tjhe ndef message if I can find one.
+> Feed me with a raw nfc card output and I will drop you the ndef message if I can find one.

 ## Table of Contents